 It was a surreal start to an excellent day out.
 From the landing strip on Papa Westray, I walked to the southern end of the island and caught the passenger ferry back to Pierowall, the main settlement on Westray.
-Along the way, I enjoyed exploring rural scenery, a quaint heritage museum, an abandoned croft and the restored St Boniface Kirk – the only church in the whole of Orkney, other than St Magnus Cathedral, to survive the Reformation and remain in use to the present day.
+Along the way, I enjoyed exploring rural scenery, a quaint heritage museum, an abandoned croft and the restored St Boniface Kirk; the only church in the whole of Orkney, other than St Magnus Cathedral, to survive the Reformation and remain in use to the present day.

-We visited Canna near the beginning of the alphabet and now we find ourselves on Rum, the largest and most mountainous of the Small Isles.
+We visited Canna near the beginning of this article and now we find ourselves on Rum, the largest and most mountainous of the Small Isles.
 In 1825 Rum’s population numbered 450 people but, within a few years, the islanders were forcibly evicted as part of the Highland Clearances.
 They left the home of their ancestors and set sail for Canada on overcrowded ships while Rum was turned into a sheep farm (a venture which ended in bankruptcy).

-I only had a few hours ashore but, laden with camera gear, waterproofs and a packed lunch, I completed an ambitious walk (10 miles in total) to visit the beautiful beach at Kilmory at the northern end of the island.
+I only had a few hours ashore but, laden with camera gear, waterproofs and a packed lunch, I completed an ambitious walk (10 miles in total) to visit the beautiful beach at Kilmory Bay at the northern end of the island.
 It was a flying visit and I only had time to grab a quick shot of the beach with the hazy Skye Cuillin beyond, before gobbling down my picnic and embarking on the return trek.
 It certainly gave me a feel for the island and I look forward to the day when I can return for a longer spell and explore the coastline and abandoned settlements in more detail and venture into the mountains.

 Like all of the islands described here, Skye deserves a blog post in its own right and it’s difficult to give you a true flavour of the place in a couple of paragraphs.
 My connection with Skye dates back to the summer of 1995, when the construction of the Skye Bridge was well underway.
 Whilst it was a delight to catch the ferry across Loch Alsh back in my childhood, the memory saddens me.
-I love the convenience of being able to nip across the bridge nowadays but the loss of the ferries has undeniably robbed the former ferry ports of Kyle of Lochalsh and Kyleakin of something special.
+I love the convenience of being able to nip across the bridge nowadays, but the loss of the ferries has undeniably robbed the former ferry ports of Kyle of Lochalsh and Kyleakin of something special.

-If you read my recent blog, Making Order From Chaos, you’ll know that I climbed Sgurr na Stri on a photography workshop and was rewarded with a fabulous panoramic view from the summit before descending to the shores of the loch.
+If you read my blog post, Making Order From Chaos, you’ll know that I climbed Sgurr na Stri and was rewarded with a fabulous panoramic view from the summit before descending to the shores of the loch.
 I wasn’t prepared to let another 14 years lapse and I soon found myself back in my childhood haunt.
 In 2011, I caught an early morning Aqua Explore RIB from Elgol.
 For once I had time on my hands and I walked around the shores of the loch alone, capturing photographs and listening to the calls of Cuckoos high in the mountains above me, before hopping aboard my old friend, the Bella Jane, for the return journey.

 T: Treshnish Isles & Staffa

-The big attraction of Staffa is Fingal’s Cave which cuts through hexagonal basalt columns (similar in structure to the Giant’s Causeway in Northern Ireland) to a depth of 69m.
+The big attraction of Staffa is Fingal’s Cave which cuts through hexagonal basalt columns (similar in structure to the Giant’s Causeway in Northern Ireland) to a depth of 69 metres (226 ft).
 It inspired Mendelssohn to compose music and it inspired me, at the age of 12, to experiment with my camera.
 Back in the pre-digital days, photographs were captured more sparingly and I recall weighing up the risks of challenging light before lifting the viewfinder to my eye.
-I was delighted with the result and now, 18 years later, I would love to return with my Nikon D810.
-As with my favourite piece of classical music, Vaughan Williams’ ‘Fantasia on a Theme by Thomas Tallis’, I am transported to the coast every time I hear the opening bars of Mendelssohn’s ‘Hebrides Overture’ and I long to return to Staffa and take my time exploring thoroughly.
+I was delighted with the result and now, all these years later, I would love to return with my Nikon D810.
+As with my favourite piece of classical music, Vaughan Williams’ ‘Fantasia on a Theme by Thomas Tallis’, I’m transported to the coast every time I hear the opening bars of Mendelssohn’s ‘Hebrides Overture’ and I long to return to Staffa and take my time exploring thoroughly.

 Our last port of call is the island of Ulva off the west coast of Mull.
 Ulva’s claim to fame is that it was the birthplace of Lachlan Macquarrie, a British army officer born in 1761, who played a key role in the social, economic and architectural development of New South Wales during his reign as Governor from 1810 to 1821.
 Macquarrie, ‘The Father of Australia’, died in 1824 and was buried at the foot of the Mull mountains at Gruline, where I spent both my 2012 and 2013 Mull holidays.

 Less than 20 people live on Ulva making a living from sheep, cattle and fish farming as well as tourism.
 It wasn’t always such a quiet spot, however, as Ulva was once home to over 600 people in the heyday of the kelp industry in the early 1800s.
 Sadly the kelp market collapsed and the island was then hit by the potato blight.
 The Highland Clearances of the mid nineteenth century followed and most of the evicted crofters ended up in North America and Australia.
 The ruins scattered around Ulva, like those at the abandoned village of Ormaig (birthplace of Lachlan Macquarrie) serve as a poignant reminder of this tragic chapter in Scottish history.

 Funnily enough, however, I don’t aspire to live on an island although I sometimes joke that I must have lived on Harris in a previous life!
 I like to know that I can hop in the car and visit my loved ones without consulting a ferry timetable and I revel in being free to travel in any direction with my camera and set a course for many of the best locations which Scotland has to offer (islands included!) from my base on the Black Isle peninsula, the next best thing to an island!
-So where’s next on my list?
-Barra.
-Watch this space!